medavox/tuki-nuwa/text/working documents/philosophy.md

 It's helpful to define these loanwords at the beginning of the discourse.
 These loanwords are expected to mostly consist of nouns specific to the topic, serving as ad-hoc vocabulary which make conversations shorter.

-have a small set of words whose meaning can be assigned in a sentence;
-essentially pronouns, but which can stand in for any noun-phrase.

-Each one can be used to talk about something whose full description/name is too long.

 ----